top of page

 Spider-Woman The Animated Series

-You can tell they just glanced at the name and their only thought was "Spider-Man + Wonder Woman = profit".
+You can tell executives just glanced at the name and their only thought was "Spider-Man + Wonder Woman = profit".
 The whole show is just knocking off the popular sci-fi of the time.
 Instead of Marvel villains we get The Bionic Midget and two separate Darth Vaders.

 Premiere: Sep 22, 1979